5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 Please read the following explanations carefully and follow the given instructions.
 In order to boot macOS with this EFI successfully, adjustments to the `config.plist` and used kexts may be necessary to adapt the config to your T530 model and the macOS version you want to install/run.

 ### Preparing the `config.plist`
 Download the EFI Folder from the [Releases](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/releases) section and unpack it.
-Make sure to check the included `Changelog.md` as well, since it also contains useful explanations.
+Make sure to read the included `Changelog.md` as well, since it contains useful explanations.

 Open the `config.plist` and adjust the following settings depending on your system: